• Articles |

 • Flexible dashboards: Create simple dashboards that match how you plan and track freelance work.

-If you're interested in tools similar to Notion then we have made a list of Notion alternatives.
+If you want to compare similar tools, we also have a list of Notion alternatives.

-What people say about Notion:
+What users say about Notion:

 "Like many others: I am a migrant-from-evernote-to-notion user.
 So I really feel a difference.
 Evernote become with time a boring routine.
 You ended up konwing all what the software capacities without a horizon you can looking for.
 Evernote blog is a good resource but it is not enough for me.
 The comparison with Evernote is critical for me.
 So I can tell you that Notion provide you all what Evernote offer plus a not-so-boring journey during using the product."